NewSigma/Physica/README.md

 - Differentiable linear algebra library that leverages SIMD and GPU acceleration
 - Domain specific composable module for computational physics

 Physica is also an open source platform that maintains scientific code written in Physica and related data.
-We expect Physica, as a platform and not just a software, to promote the reproducibility of scientific results.
+We expect Physica, as a platform and not just a software, to promote the development of open science.
 The open source community continuously ensures that the results remain readable, reproducible and reliable.

 ## Table of Contents